davebenson/doom4-walkthrough/README.md

 Descend the stairs and quickly look back to shoot 2 Lost Souls.
 A Mancubus appears at the top of the stairs:  he's a good one to use for the Pin Pops a Balloon Challenge.
 If you climb the stairs, 2 more Lost Souls appear.

 ## Mission 11: Treats
-A Codex Entry "Artifacts / Slayer's Testament #6", Gas, and ARGENT CELL 11.1 (the last) are found by continuing down the corridor.
+A CODEX ENTRY "Artifacts / Slayer's Testament #6", Gas, and ARGENT CELL 11.1 (the last) are found by continuing down the corridor.

 ## Mission 11: Fight: Traps
 Go back up the stairs to where a gate has opened:  you should see a Skull Switch straight ahead in the next room, but as you approach it, a bunch of Unwilling and a Spectre spawn.

 Kill them and actuate the switch, causing 2 Hell Knights to spawn as you return.
 Go back down the stairs and kill a Cyber-Mancubus.

-Checkpoint.
+CHECKPOINT.

 ## Mission 11: Fight: Square Arena
 This is a square torchlit bloody room with 4 big pillars.